typeable/octopod/docs/en/Security_model.md

 _Octopod Server_ is deployed in the `octopod` _Kubernetes_ namespace.
 Deployments are deployed in the `deployments` namespace.
 _Octopod Server_ uses the `octopod` [_Service Account_][kubernetes-service-account].

-Octopod needs sufficient permissions to run helm inside kubernetes and create all resources described in helm chart it is installing.
+Octopod needs sufficient permissions to run Helm inside Kubernetes and create all resources described in the Helm chart it is installing.
 Thus permissions are quite extensive.

 [RBAC][kubernetes-rbac] rules to describe permissions needed are added automatically by [the Octopod Helm Chart](../../charts/octopod/templates/rbac.yaml).